philliplongman/sinatra-cli/README.md

 Any arguments will be passed to the testing framework.
 Also aliased as `sinatra spec`.

-## Helping Develop Sinatra CLI
+## Contriuting to Sinatra CLI

+Bug reports and pull requests are welcome on GitHub at https://github.com/philliplongman/sinatra-cli.

+### Setup

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To install the gem onto your machine from the local files, run `bundle exec rake install`.

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/philliplongman/sinatra-cli.

 ## License